In the previous blog, we checked how to override the component in the PWA Studio custom extension.

 3. componentOverrideMapping.js

-Create the file at <pwa-extension>/componentOverrideMapping.js to add entries of component files that we want to override.
+Create the file at <pwa-project>/componentOverrideMapping.js to add entries of component files that we want to override.

 const veniaUiPackagePath = '@magento/venia-ui';